Wednesday, 4 January 2017

 In Men

-• Painful Urination: A burning sensation when peeing.
+• Painful Urination: A severe burning or stinging sensation when peeing.

-• Discharge: White, yellow, or green pus-like discharge from the penis.
+• Discharge: An unusual white, yellow, or greenish pus-like discharge from the tip of the penis.

-• Testicular Pain: Swelling or pain in one testicle.
+• Testicular Pain: Noticeable swelling, heaviness, or pain in one testicle.

 In Women

-• Increased Discharge: Watery, creamy, or slightly green vaginal discharge.
+• Increased Discharge: Unusually watery, creamy, or slightly greenish vaginal discharge.

-• Bleeding: Vaginal bleeding between periods or after sex.
+• Bleeding: Unexplained vaginal bleeding between periods or spotting after sexual intercourse.

 Other Body Parts

-• Eyes: Pain, sensitivity to light, and pus-like discharge (often in newborns).
+• Eyes: Eye pain, sensitivity to bright light, and severe, pus-like discharge from one or both eyes.

-• Joints: If the bacteria spreads to the blood (Septic Arthritis), joints become warm, red, and swollen.
+• Joints: If the bacteria successfully spreads to the bloodstream (Gonococcal Septic Arthritis), affected joints become hot, red, swollen, and extremely painful to move.

 ⚠️ INFERTILITY RISK

-Untreated Gonorrhea is a leading cause of preventable infertility.
+Untreated Gonorrhea is a leading cause of preventable infertility worldwide.

-• Men: Can cause Epididymitis, a painful condition in the tubes attached to the testicles, leading to sterility.
+• Men: Can cause Epididymitis, a painful inflammatory condition in the coiled tubes attached to the testicles, which can ultimately lead to permanent sterility.

 Diagnosis

-• Urine Test: Detects bacteria in the urethra.
+• Urine Test: Can accurately detect the presence of bacteria in the urethra.

-• Swab Test: A swab of the throat, rectum, or cervix is sent to a lab.
+• Swab Test: A quick swab of the throat, rectum, vagina, or cervix is sent to a lab to culture the bacteria.

-Note: Doctors often test for Chlamydia at the same time, as the two infections frequently occur together.
+Note: Doctors almost always test for Chlamydia at the exact same time, as the two bacterial infections very frequently occur together.

 Treatment

-Gonorrhea is treated with antibiotics, but drug-resistant strains ("Super Gonorrhea") are becoming a problem.
+Gonorrhea is curable with the right antibiotics, but drug-resistant strains (often dubbed "Super Gonorrhea") are becoming a major global health threat.

 2. Partner Treatment